 The organization responsible for distributing ham radio licenses in the USA is the ARRL.
-The American Radio Relay League uses volunteer examiners to test the skills and knowledge of everyone who wants to transmit on the allocated shortwave, VHF and UHF (Ultra High Frequency) bands.
+The American Radio Relay League uses volunteer examiners to test the skills and knowledge of everyone who wants to transmit on the allocated shortwave, VHF and Ultra High Frequency (UHF) bands.

 What are the different ham radio licenses?

 Whether you’re a complete beginner in ham radio or you’ve got a deep-seated interested in amateur radio, you need a license.
 Using a ham radio without it will get you into a lot of trouble.

 Here’s a closer look at what the different kinds of amateur license allow you to do:

 The technician license is the first option that allham radio operators need to earn.
 Once you successfully get this license, you’ll be able to transmit and listen to signals on all UHF and VHF radio bands.

 The general license is the next upgrade from the basic ham radio certificate.
-Acquiring this accolade means that you can transmit on multiple shortwave (High Frequency) radio bands, as well as UHF and VHF.
+Acquiring this accolade means that you can transmit on multiple shortwave High Frequency (HF) radio bands.

 How hard is it to get a ham radio license?